 Interior, design and technology

 As you’d expect, there’s huge scope to customise the car, with graphics, different wheels and various paint finishes.
 It’s easy to get carried away, though, and some additions can make the Adam look a little garish.
-We'd always advise buyers to think of the residual values when speccing their car and avoid doing anything too outlandish, though.

-Climb aboard and it’s clear that Vauxhall’s worked hard to create a classy atmosphere.
+Climb aboard and it’s clear that Vauxhall has worked hard to create a classy atmosphere.
 From the slick dashboard to the high-quality materials, the Adam feels a cut above rivals like the DS 3.
 Highlights include the body-colour trim set into the dash, the chrome-ringed dials and the chunky leather steering wheel.

 Practicality, comfort and boot space